jkimOTD/old_site/Module2.md

     <script>
         document.addEventListener("DOMContentLoaded", function() {
-            // Set the time when the section should be unlocked (UTC time) const unlockTime = new Date("June 4, 2024 18:00:00").getTime();
+            // Set the time when the section should be unlocked const unlockTime = new Date("June 4, 2024 18:00:00").getTime();

             // Function to check the current time and unlock the section if the time has come